merative/acd-containers/src/pages/installing/installing.md

   oc extract secret/pull-secret --namespace openshift-config --to=.
   ```

-1. Create a base64 encoded string with the ACD registry credentials, such as the service principal client ID (username) and client secret (password), as it aligns with your access method.
+1. Create a base64 encoded string with the ACD registry credentials, the user id (username) and password sent to you and verified above, as it aligns with your access method.

   ```
   printf "<username>:<password>" | base64